HOME > MANCHESTER PRIDE INVESTIGATION

 In late 2005 I contacted The Charity Commission and it started an investigation into Operation Fundraiser and Manchester Pride.

-Over the following months I sent further information and, each time, the Charity Commission replied saying that it could not comment on an ongoing investion.
+Over the following months I sent further information and, each time, the Charity Commission replied saying that it could not comment on an ongoing investigation.
 Which was fine, as I was happy to wait.

 However, by February 2007, there was still no conclusion and I hadn't heard anything for a year.
 So I wrote again.

-To cut the story short, it turned out the Charity Commission had 'lost' the file of its investigation.
+To cut the story short, it turned out that the Charity Commission had 'lost' the file of its investigation.

 However, there was some result.
 Operation Fundraiser was told that the set-up had to be made clearer to the public and that it should account for the income gross and not net.
 Whether this had any bearing on Manchester Pride becoming a charity in its own right, I don't know.

-HUGELY EXAGGERATED CROWD FIGURES
+EXAGGERATED CROWD FIGURES

 There are two possibilities...